 What is Fatty Liver Disease?

 Fatty liver disease, also known as hepatic steatosis, occurs when fat accumulates in the liver cells.
 It’s divided into two main types: alcoholic fatty liver disease and non-alcoholic fatty liver disease (NAFLD).
 In NAFLD, the liver stores fat without any alcohol consumption.
 In more advanced cases, this condition can develop into NASH disease, or non-alcoholic steatohepatitis, which can lead to inflammation and liver damage.
-NAFLD medication can help manage the condition, but lifestyle changes are key to treatment.
+NAFLD medication can help manage the condition, but lifestyle changes are key to treatment of post transplant care.

 Causes